 For the Ph.D. in Ecology and Environmental Sciences, the student must complete a minimum of 30 credits, a minimum of 18 course credits (12 credits 500 level or above), and a minimum of 6 credits thesis research.
 Most EES PhD students take many more credits than this.
 A program of study, including a list of courses to be taken, should be completed in consultation with your advisor and signed off by your entire graduate advisory committee.
 The student is expected to form a graduate advisory committee and to submit this fully signed program of study to the Ecology and Environmental Sciences Graduate Coordinator by the end of the second semester of study.
 The student’s graduate advisory committee will be composed of a minimum of five faculty from at least two different home departments.

-After the doctoral candidate has completed the research dissertation, she or he must undergo a thesis defense administered by her/his graduate advisory committee after approved by his/her advisor.
+After the doctoral candidate has completed the research dissertation, the student must undergo a thesis defense administered by their graduate advisory committee after approval by their advisor.
 This defense will consist of a public seminar and open question session followed by a separate session of questioning by the student’s graduate advisory committee.
 Upon successful completion of the thesis defense and final revision of the dissertation, the student will be awarded the Ph.D. degree.
 It is expected that the student will complete the Ph.D. within four years.

 Students will be expected to meet all general requirements of the Graduate School not explicitly indicated here.
 Students wishing to petition for modification of any of the degree requirements specific to the program of Ecology and Environmental Sciences must make a formal written request to their graduate advisory committee and the Ecology and Environmental Sciences Graduate Coordinator for approval.